Reference

 • PIICRAWLER_LOG_FILE — If set to a non-empty path, structured logs are appended to the given file in addition to being shown in the TUI Logs view.
 Useful when running watch or serve as a long-lived daemon.
 Failure to open the file is logged and the binary continues without file logging.

 • PIICRAWLER_LOG_FILTER — Accepts any value parseable by log::LevelFilter: off, error, warn, info, debug, trace.
 Defaults to info.
 Set to debug or trace to surface SMB protocol traces during a network-share scan.
+The --log-level global flag overrides this when both are set.

 Credential store (headless / CI)